-Passport and Visa requirements
+Passport and Visa Requirements

 A passport is the only valid identification.
 For some destinations your passport must be valid for more than six months after you return to your home country.
-At check-in on board passports will be collected on board the vessel, in order to clear immigrations and customs.
+At check-in on board passports will be collected on board the vessel, in order to clear Customs and Immigration.
 They will be kept throughout the whole voyage.
 We regret that we are unable to accept any liability if you are denied access to a flight or entry into a country or are otherwise affected by difficulties or costs resulting from your passport not being approved or if you have not obtained the required documentation.
 It is the responsibility of each passenger to ensure they comply with any visa travel document requirements at the time of travel.

 Vaccinations and Viruses

 On some voyages vaccinations are required.
 All guests are responsible for ensuring they comply with any requirements at the time of travel.
 Please bring the vaccination certificate on your voyage as you will need this to enter certain countries.
-Check with your GP regarding the recommended vaccinations for travel to the destinations on your itinerary.
-You should be up to date on routine vaccinations while traveling to any destination.
-Yellow Fever is a risk in certain parts of South and Central America.

-We must inform you that guests arriving from yellow fever transmission countries like Ecuador, Columbia, Peru and Panama, need a mandatory Yellow Fever certificate when entering Costa Rica, Panama or Columbia for our voyages listed below:
+We must inform you that guests arriving from yellow fever transmission countries like Ecuador, Columbia, Peru, and Panama, need a mandatory Yellow Fever certificate when entering Costa Rica, Panama, or Columbia for our voyages listed below:

 The vaccination must be done at least 10 days before departure.
 Please bring the vaccination certificate on your voyage as you will need this to enter certain countries.
 Country requirements are subject to change at any time.
 It is important for travelers to ensure that they know the requirements of the country to which they are traveling by checking with the relevant consulate or embassy.

 A traveler who has a specific contraindication to yellow fever vaccine and who cannot avoid travel to a country requiring vaccination should request a waiver from a physician before embarking on travel.
-Travelers who arrive in a country that has a yellow fever vaccination entry requirement without proof of yellow fever vaccination or a medical waiver may be quarantined for up to 6 days, refused entry, or vaccinated on site.
+Travelers who arrive in a country that has a yellow fever vaccination entry requirement without proof of the vaccination or a medical waiver may be quarantined for up to 6 days, refused entry, or vaccinated on site.
 Our ships do not require a vaccination, but the port authority can check this.
 There is no guarantee that the authority will accept the letter of contraindication, but normally they do.